Is it possible to explore Amsterdam in 5 days? Yes!

 Let’s start with Rijkmuseum, all right?

-The Rijkmuseum collection spans a broad range of styles and periods with a focus on the glory days of the Dutch Republic and displays masterpieces by the likes of Vermeer, Rembrandt and Mondrian.
+The Rijkmuseum collection spans a broad range of styles and periods with a focus on the glorious days of the Dutch Republic and displays masterpieces by the likes of Vermeer, Rembrandt and Mondrian.
 In a sequence of 80 superb galleries this museum can tell you the story of 800 years of Dutch art, including the one of the famous Rembrandt’s masterpiece The Night Watch.
 The exterior is also impressively photogenic and is often mentioned abroad as one of the iconic buildings of Amsterdam.

 Now, let’s hit up the Gogh!
 Perhaps the most obvious can’t miss spot.

 This museum is entirely dedicated to Vincent van Gogh and carries many of his most famous paintings, like The Sun Flowers, The Self Portrait and many many more.
 The museum has some works from other impressionists & post impressionists and also let visitors appreciate some of Van Gogh’s personal letters.

 When you’re all museumed out, walk to Vondelpark, the “green lung” of Amsterdam.
 This place is loved both by locals as well as by tourists enjoying a sunny day, dog-walking, jogging, people-watching, or just lazing about in grass.
 Just relax and soak up the sun.

 These casual moments are sometime the nicest.